 Plate localization algorithms identify the license plate in a given image and isolate it from the rest of the photo.
 Plate orientation and sizing algorithms compensate for a skewed image and adjust for its size.
 Normalization is the process of adjusting the image’s brightness and contrast, while character segmentation algorithms identify the individual characters on the plate.
 Optical character recognition (OCR) is the conversion of printed text to encoded text.
 It was initially used for encoding documents, but OCR algorithms have since been specifically designed for license plate recognition.

 The syntactical and geometrical analysis involves using country-specific rules to identify characters and their positions within the license plate number.
 Recognized values may also need to be averaged over multiple images to increase the confidence of identification.
 This algorithm is essential for license plate recognition as the images frequently contain reflected light and partial obstructions.

-Standalone ALPR systems perform the entire recognition process on-site, in real-time, and typically within a fraction of a second.
+Standalone LPR systems perform the entire recognition process on-site, in real-time, and typically within a fraction of a second.
 This process includes capturing the license plate image and recording associated information, such as lane identification and date/time.
-A standalone ALPR system can store this data on-site or transmit it to a different computer off-site for additional processing.
+A standalone LPR system can store this data on-site or transmit it to a different computer off-site for additional processing.

 Integration with Software

 An ALPR system can be integrated with third-party software that isn’t made by either the system’s manufacturer or its servers.
 These systems will transmit images to a remote location as they’re recorded, allowing the software to process the images further.
 ALPR software usually runs on standard personal computers (PCs) and can be linked to databases and other applications.
 This arrangement typically uses a server farm containing many PCs, allowing the ALPR system to handle high workloads.
 The need to continually transmit images to a remote server also requires the transmission media to have high bandwidth.